Nornec/layout-optimizer/README.md

 # layout-optimizer
-Some Julia code for making an optimized keyboard layout based on distance traveled by each finger This code comes preconfigured to work with Colemak.
+Some Julia code for making an optimized keyboard layout based on distance traveled by each finger.

+This code comes preconfigured to work with Colemak.

 Install the following packages for your Julia environment (don't @ me because it's Julia, it was the original creator's handiwork which I've refactored)